prodbyola/form-serializer/README.md

 # Project Title

-A simple and light-weight form serializer written in vanillaJS.
+V-Form-Serializer

 ## Description

-Looking for a way to serialie your form data without jquery on any external plugin?
-This package is written in simple pure Vanilla and you can use it in your project.
+Looking for a way to serialize your form data without jquery on any external plugin?
+V-Form-Serializer is a simple and light-weight form serializer written in simple pure Vanilla and you can use it in your project.

 ## Getting Started